cnlohr/esp32-c3-cntest/README.md

 	* It appears using data immediately after read incurs a one 80 MHz cycle penalty.
 	* W1TS and W1TC are the same as OUT.
 	* See gpio_struct.h for the actual structure.
+	* Interrupt servicing takes around 32 cycles (200ns) if you include all GPIO and bus overhead, when using bonded triggers.
+	* Externally, tests have shown rising end to output being around 196 to 272ns (+/- 76ns). (p-p jitter of 12 160 MHz cycles)
+	    * This is with AHB usage but not anything particularly heinous, like running directly from flash.

 ## Get an assembly listing of your program.